 © Guenter Zoufal | Dreamstime.com

 Passion flower (Passiflora incarnate) is a climbing shrub native to the tropical parts of the United States which produces a beautiful, delicate flower that develops into a large, fleshy fruit.
-Traditional herbalists used a passion flower sleep aid, especially when patients complained of restlessness and interrupted sleep due to exhaustion.
-Recent clinical trials using passion flower show it is one of the most valuable and effective herbal anxiety remedies in addition to its usefulness in improving sleep and treating insomnia.
+Traditional herbalists enjoy a number of passion flower benefits, using it, for example, as a sleep aid, especially when patients complained of restlessness and interrupted sleep due to exhaustion.

 Research on Passion Flower for Anxiety